wgy1027/postFireSeverityAssessment/postFire/Forest-Fire-Note.md

 higher slopes increase the rate of spread and intensity, but usually reduce the residence time of fire.
 Burn severity is expected to be more severe in coniferous forests than in broadleaved forests [[Fernandes et al. 2010](#Fernandes2010)].
 The pre-fire tree species composition could play an important role in determining post-fire reflectance and recovery and, subsequently, burn severity [[Dragozi et al., 2016](#Dragozi2016)].
 Even more, the season of the year when each fire takes place is expected to influence the initial fire severity, and delayed vegetation response [[Fernandes et al., 2017](#Fernandes2010)].

+Fire severity mapping can facilitate: (1) burnt area emergency response, (2) assessment of decadal tends in fire regimes, (3) assessments of the effectiveness of fire management strategies, (4) improved understanding of fire behavior, and (5) insight into fire regime effects on biota and ecosystem processes.

 # Reference: